bryonb97/markdown-cv/index.md

 C#, React.js and Azure SQL DB

-**TaskLog** // *Solo Project*
+**ProjectTracker** // *Solo Project*

-This  project was started after Coding Dojo.
-It is a Project Tracking App with the ability to add and check off projects.
-Users can give each project an estimated duration time it will take to complete and set a date that the project is expected to be finished.
-Each project can have tasks and subtasks.
-Edit functionality for the Projects, tasks, and subtasks is available as needed.
-Time spent versus time expected is calculated and available to compare how long you expected it would take you.
+A project that I am currently working on while I have been learning Blazor.
+It features a fully structured multi-layer application with API, Client, and Server projects.
+Using IdentityServer4 Authentication it allows the user to register and login to their account to view projects that they have, or projects assigned to them.
+Each project can have any number of tasks and people associated to those tasks and overall projects.

-C#, ASP.NET Core, and Azure SQL DB
+C#, Blazor, Entity Framework Core, IdentityServer4

 **Scrambler** // *Lead Backend and Frontend Developer*